techidaily/site-win11/source/_posts/decoding-how-choosing-a-pc-over-a-mac-can-benefit-you-more-9.md

  If you don’t like what’s on the PC market, you can always build your own.
 If you don’t like what’s available on the Mac market, there isn’t anything you can do.
 It’s impossible to build a Mac according to your specs.

- You can visit[custom PC builder websites](https://www.makeuseof.com/best-custom-pc-builder-website/) to build a basic PC or a powerhouse PC.
+ You can visit [custom PC builder websites](https://www.makeuseof.com/best-custom-pc-builder-website/) to build a basic PC or a powerhouse PC.
 With technical know-how or enough research, if you’re a first-timer, you can navigate the world of PC building.
 The best part is you don’t need to shell out thousands of dollars to do so.

  When building a PC, you can choose from numerous components to ensure you get precisely what you want.
 Everything—the CPU, storage drives, graphics cards, and more—is up to you.